setunas/drello-api/README.md

 We use `.envrc` file to set environment variables with [direnv](https://direnv.net/).<br>
 Install `direnv` and ask other developers to share `.envrc` file, to make it easy to set environment variables for this app.

+## Place GOOGLE_APPLICATION_CREDENTIALS file

+Ask other developers to share GOOGLE_APPLICATION_CREDENTIALS file. <br>
+Without this file being placed properly, some function with google cloud platform wouldn't work.

+## Create Database and Tables
+See [this section](#database-migration) to get to know how to do database migration.

 ## Start the Server

 Run this command at the root directory of this project to start the server and the database with docker containers.